|

 has a high penetration capability, defeating all known armored

 vehicles at high impact angles typical of top attack trajectories.
+Mobility The Merkava Mk-4 tank is equipped with a modern

 engine.
 This is a 1,500 horse power American-built diesel engine,